irynacodes/advent-of-code-2023/README.md

 ## Languages used

-- Day 1 – python
+- Day 1 – Python
 - Day 2 – C#
 - Day 3 – C#
-- Day 4 – haskell
+- Day 4 – Haskell
+- Day 5 – Java (this is a good one)